NO DOG SHOULD HAVE TO SUFFER IN SILENCE

-Options to prevent your dog from being alone too long— finding a pet sitter or dog walker, enrolling our dog in a doggie day care, coming home for lunch if possible, or taking our dog to work if it’s allowed.
+Options to prevent your dog from being alone too long— find a pet sitter or dog walker, enroll our dog in a doggie day care, come home for lunch if possible, or take your dog to work if it’s allowed.

 WORDS OF ENCOURAGEMENT

 If you’ve tried and tried and still not found an effective solution for your dog’s anxiety, please don’t worry or give up hope.
 Even for people it can take years to overcome certain fears and learn to manage stress.
 Sometimes, accepting “the way things are”and adapting offers a measure of peace for all.
 It’s not “giving up.”
 For me, it’s more about “letting go,” admitting that some things are out of my control, and trusting God to do what I cannot.
 Over time, things have a way of working themselves out.

 In the meantime, remain calm when your dog becomes anxious.
 Dog’s like children, are usually aware of our moods.
 Let your dog sense your calm, comforting, and confident presence.

 A loving presence, in my opinion, is still the best remedy for dog anxiety!